Evovest/EvoTrees.jl/README.md

 ### DataFrames input

-When using a DataFrames as input, features `Real` and `Categorical` are automatically recognized as input features.
+When using a DataFrames as input, features with elements types `Real` (incl. `Bool`) and `Categorical` are automatically recognized as input features.
 Alternatively, `fnames` kwarg can be used.

-`Categorical` features are treated accordingly by the algorithm, considering each level as independent of all the others.
-Support is currently limited to a maximum of 255 levels.
+`Categorical` features are treated accordingly by the algorithm.
+Ordered variables will be treated as numerical features, using `≤` split rule, while unordered variables are using `==`.
+Support is currently limited to a maximum of 255 levels. `Bool` variables are treated as unordered, 2-levels cat variables.

 ```julia
 dtrain = DataFrame(x_train, :auto)